peholmst/vaadin4spring/addons/sidebar/README.md

    in all side bars of all UI classes.
 4. An ordering number that is used to order the sections within the side bar.

+If a section does not contain any items, it is not added to the side bar.

 Example:

 ```java